You are currently viewing: Medela - English

 If your little one is displaying any of the above, it may indicate that he or she is having trouble getting enough milk.
 It could also indicate that something else may be bothering your baby that is causing him or her to seek you out for comfort, and then become frustrated when it doesn’t resolve whatever the problem is – such as a cold, tummy ache, or teething pain.
 If you notice behavioral or physical changes, call your pediatrician right away.
 It’s always better to err on the side of caution!

 We get it, mama – Comfort nursing can be exhausting at times, as well as both physically and mentally demanding!
 Persevering through your nursing challenges can help you meet your unique breast milk feeding goals, though the decision to wean is one that is solely between you and your little one.
-If your older baby is comfort nursing, join the conversation on Facebook and talk it through with other moms who are in your shoes right now.
 As always, Medela is here to support you through every phase of your breast milk feeding journey.

 Related Products